nikitaDanilenko/vmm/src/VMM.md

 ~~~

-These two matrices are structurally identical, but the first one contains `Char`{.haskell} values,
+These two matrices are structurally identical, but the first one contains `Char` values,
-while the second one contains only ones of the type `Number Int`{.haskell}.
+while the second one contains only ones of the type `Number Int`.
 These two correspond
 to the graphs $G'$ and $G$ from Section 1.

 ![Graph $G'$](./graphLabelled.png)